The History Of Putting Oranges In Stockings For Christmas

 Citrus foot rot isn’t curable but you may be able to prevent it from taking over your citrus orchards.
 Learn more about citrus gummosis problems and what you can do to prevent the disease from spreading in this article.
 Click here for additional information.

 Citrus slow decline is both the name and description of a citrus tree problem.
 Pests called citrus nematodes infest the tree roots.
-If you grow citrus trees in your home orchard, you may need more information about slow decline of citrus.
+If you grow citrus trees in your home orchard, you may need more information about the slow decline of citrus.
 This article will help with that.

 Citrus exocortis is a disease that impacts some citrus trees, particularly those of a specific rootstock known as trifoliate.
 If you don?t have that rootstock, your trees are most likely safe but there is still a possibility they can be infected.
 This article has more information.